At a glance

 Origin and history

-The Eminönü boat tradition is the documented heart of it.
-By the late nineteenth century families from the Black Sea coast worked the trade at Eminönü, grilling fish on small boats moored to the quay and passing the sandwiches up to the crowd, a profession handed father to son.
-The shrimp version carries none of this paper trail of its own; it simply takes that established coastal format, the split loaf and the onion and the lemon, and runs the day's shellfish through it instead of a mackerel fillet.
+The Eminönü boat trade is the documented heart of that parent.
+By the late nineteenth century families from the Black Sea coast worked it at Eminönü, grilling fish on small boats moored to the quay and passing the sandwiches up to the crowd, a profession handed father to son.
+The shrimp version carries none of this paper trail; it takes the established move, the split loaf and the onion and the lemon, and runs prawns and their garlic butter through it instead of a mackerel fillet.